-An immersion Certificate to certify the passed test, showing the expiry date, must be delivered by Experts recognised by a National Authority.
+An immersion Certificate to certify the passed test, showing the expiry date, not to exceed fourteen months, must be delivered by experts recognised by a National Authority.

 All riding crew members using restraints must sign the National indemnity form prior to competing in any race or practice.